 Entry fees and price money

 The entry fees paid by the participants are used to finance the prize money.
-Events where there is more to win have higher entry fees than others; moreover, in open singles, for example, newcomers pay less than masters - logical, because a newcomer naturally has a lesser chance of taking one of the top places here.
+Events where there is more to win have higher entry fees than others; moreover, in open singles, for example, newcomers pay less than elite players -- logical, because a newcomer naturally has a lesser chance of taking one of the top places here.

 We have taken great pains to make the entry and prize money fair for everyone!

-The game is played according to the P4P rules, which you can read here.
-These are, except for some minor details, identical to the rules of most other "table soccer nations".
+The game is played according to the ITSF rules, which you can read here.

 Especially for newcomers it is recommended to have a look at the rules in advance - you don't have to internalize all the subtleties, but there are a few points that differ from the "pub rules" as they are practiced in many places - e. g.: